robotslacker/slackerdb/README.md

 # Empty means it is placed in memory (i.e.: memory:) , after db restart, all data will lost.
 data_dir=:memory:

-# The location of temporary files during database operation, the default is under data_dir
+# The location of temporary files during database operation.
+# Disk mode:   If not set, it defaults to the same as data_dir.
+# Memory mode: If not set, it defaults to system temporary setting.
 # It is strongly recommended to use a high-performance disk as a temporary directory.
 # If memory resources are sufficient, you can also configure memory_limit to -1.
 # -1 means all temporary files will exist only in the memory (only valid for memory mode)
 temp_dir=

-# Location of system extension plugin files
+# Location of system extension plugin files.
+# If not set, it defaults to $HOME/.duckdb/extensions
 extension_dir=

+# Location of the external function definition, used to execute in the plsql script.
+# If not set, it defaults to the same as data_dir
+# Disk mode:   If not set, it defaults to the same as data_dir.
+# Memory mode: If not set, it defaults to "data".
+plsql_func_dir=

 # The location where the log file is saved
 # CONSOLE means output to the console, and others mean output to a file